papermill/documentation/README.md

 ![p](http://upload.wikimedia.org/wikipedia/commons/thumb/1/19/Forest_Fibre_Company_Berlin%2C_New_Hampshire.JPG/220px-Forest_Fibre_Company_Berlin%2C_New_Hampshire.JPG)

-`papermill` is a toolchain for cross-publishing long form text to different media.
+**`papermill` is a toolchain for cross-publishing long form text** to different media.
 The text can be something like an academic paper, an essay like static websites, an Ebook or a printable PDF.

-It aims to provide the best possible output, with minimal configuration and manual work.
-Just 'drop in' your Markdown formatted text file and you'll instantly get a static website and a printable PDF (via LaTeX).
+It aims to provide the best possible output, with minimal manual labor and configuration.
+Just 'drop in' your Markdown formatted text file and you'll instantly get a static website and a printable PDF (via `LaTeX`).

-Instead of a framework, `papermill` rather tries to be an opinionated collection of the best tools, standards and practices currently in use, combined with simple scripting to glue it together.
+Instead of a *framework*, `papermill` rather tries to be an opinionated collection of the best tools, standards and practices currently in use, combined with simple scripting to glue it together.

 ## Workflow

-> For now you have to figure out most of the stuff yourself.
+> :warning: For now you have to figure out most of the stuff yourself.
 I will write this as I go along.

 1. Get the `Makefile`.
-   `curl foo/Makefile`
+   `curl foo/Makefile` (not implemented)

-2. Check dependencies
+2. Check dependencies (see under [Tools](#Tools))

-You need:

--

 3. Setup your Document
-   `make plain`
+   `make plain` (not implemented)

 4. Drop in your Markdown-formatted text.
    `open paper.markdown`

-5. `make web`
+5. `make html`

+6. `make pdf`

 ## Goals

-* modularity --
+* modularity -- use all the scripts and get stuff done *or* implement part of the chain by using different tools.

 * distinguish between client and server, but work local anyway